 Following are the steps to calculate the net operating loss for businesses:

-As per IRS rules and regulations, a business may claim the net operating loss on certain limitations for deductions, which include: expenses related to business or trade, moving or rental expenses, casualty or theft losses, your work as an employee.
+As per IRS rules and regulations, a business may claim the net operating loss on certain limitations for deductions, which include: expenses related to business or trade, moving or rental expenses, casualty or theft losses, and your work as an employee.

 Rules for deduction